H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 In practice, hippocampus-like consolidation routines read and write through the Consciousness Coordinator and ChromaDB services.
 ChromaDB on port 8011 provides durable semantic memory, while Redis on port 6379 holds transient working memory.
 Together, they implement the layered consolidation behavior described here in a directly inspectable form.

-## 4.5 14 Pituitary And Global Modes
+## 4.5 15-pituitary-and-global-modes.md

-# 14. Pituitary and Global Modes
+# 15. Pituitary and Global Modes

 This chapter describes the layer that controls global settings and modes across the system.
 The design borrows the idea of a central regulator that sends signals influencing many subsystems at once.
 Here this is implemented as configuration state, control services, and policies that together shape how agents, retrieval, and generation behave under different conditions.